Stationary two-qubit entanglement mediated by one-dimensional plasmonic nanoarrays: Model geometry and parameters

 where $s_{z} = +2$ is a dipole orientation factor corresponding to longitudinal coupling of the dipole moments involved in each coupling rate, $\mu_{QD} = er_{0}$, with $e$ being the electronic charge, $\eta \approx \omega_{0}/2(\varepsilon_{\infty} +2\varepsilon_{m})$, $\omega_{0} \approx \omega_{p}/\sqrt{\varepsilon_{\infty} +2\varepsilon_{m} }$, with $\varepsilon_{\infty}$ and $\omega_{p}$ being the high-frequency permittivity and bulk plasma frequency of the metal, respectively, and $\hbar$ is the Dirac constant.

 The coherent part of the system's dynamics is described by the following Jaynes-Cummings type Hamiltonian:

-where $H_{QD}$ and $H_{NA}$ are the Hamiltonians of the QDs and NA, respectively, and $H_{QD-NA-QD}$ is the interaction Hamiltonian of the QD-NA-QD system.
+where $H_{QD}$ and $H_{NA}$ are the free Hamiltonians of the QDs and NA, respectively, $H_{int}$ is the interaction Hamiltonian of the QD-NA-QD system, and $H_{ext}$ is the Hamiltonian representing the interaction of the system with the external electric field.
 Based on previous works \cite{Lee2012,Lee2013,Hou2014}, the components of the Hamiltonian in Eq. \eqref{e2}, in a frame rotating with the driving frequency, can be written as